etcd-io/etcd/Documentation/learning/design-learner.md

 *Make learner state only and default*: Defaulting a new member state to learner will greatly improve membership reconfiguration safety, because learner does not change the size of quorum.
 Misconfiguration will always be reversible without losing the quorum.

-*Make voting-member promotion fully automatic*: Once a learner catches up to leader’s logs, a cluster can automatically promote the learner. etcd requires certain thresholds to be defined by the user, and once the requirements are satisfied, learner promotes itself to a voting member.
+*Make voting-member promotion fully automatic*: Once a learner catches up to leader’s logs, a cluster can automatically promote the learner. etcd requires certain thresholds to be defined by the user, and once the requirements are satisfied, the leader automatically promotes the learner to a voting member.
 From a user’s perspective, “member add” command would work the same way as today but with greater safety provided by learner feature.

 *Make learner standby failover node*: A learner joins as a standby node, and gets automatically promoted when the cluster availability is affected.